sourceduty/Off-Grid_Wiki/README.md

 Alex reflects casually on rugged computers, acknowledging a deep familiarity with their utility and design.
 Having explored the market, researched extensively, and even tailored programs to take full advantage of their robust capabilities, Alex is well-versed in what makes these devices indispensable for challenging environments.
 Yet, despite this technical immersion, there's an ironic disconnect—Alex has never owned a rugged laptop or mobile device for survival purposes.
 It's a lingering gap between theoretical appreciation and personal investment, one that underscores the difference between knowing a product’s potential and integrating it into everyday or critical use.

-> Alex: "*I tried to necessitate rugged, survival and off-grid hardware but I don't have a reason to own or use a rugged laptop.*"
+> Alex: "*I tried to necessitate rugged, survival and off-grid hardware but I don't have a reason to own or use a rugged laptop.
+This might change if I lived in a different location.*"

 #
 ![Off-Grid](https://github.com/user-attachments/assets/e05e5cd8-61f7-4250-92cf-2f1fd44c7502)